Posted on: December 22, 2018

 Scammers know that lots of us will be making online payments, meaning email attachment scams purporting some sort of “your payment has been declined” tale will enjoy much more success at this time of the year.

-Naturally the email will implore the recipient to open the email attachment to see details of the problem.
+Naturally, the email will implore the recipient to open the email attachment to see details of the problem.

 Any issues with payment will not be put into an email attachment.
 You can contact the retailer directly for the status of an order.

 …malicious email attachments usually reside in ZIP files, meaning you need to open the ZIP folder and then open the file inside to infect your computer.
-However not all malicious emails have be ZIP folders.
+However, not all malicious emails have to be ZIP folders.
 Malicious email attachments can also .doc, .bat, .exe, .xls, or .pdf extensions.
-Additionally, email attachments may have fake extensions to make them appear harmless, for example, "picture001.jpg.exe" is not a picture!
+Additionally, email attachments may have fake extensions to make them appear harmless, for example, “picture001.jpg.exe” is not a picture!

 The important thing to remember, if you’re not sure, don’t open!
 This also applies to emails that you were not expecting that contain attachments.
 Only open email attachments if you are 100% confident of the contents of the attachment and the source of the email can be trusted.